openebs-archive/openebs-docs/docs/usecases.md

 <font size="6">RDS like mysql</font>

 RDS is famous because of its simplicity to setup and manage.
 One does not need special administration skills to manage RDS.
-An RDS like solution is <a href="/docs/next/mysql.html" target="_blank">built easily using OpenEBS</a>, as OpenEBS greatly simplifies the administrative tasks of the database such as provisioning the storage, expansion of the data , backup and restore etc.
+An RDS like solution is <a href="/docs/next/mysql.html" target="_blank">built easily using OpenEBS</a>, as OpenEBS greatly simplifies the administrative tasks of the database such as provisioning the storage, expansion of the data , backup and restore etc